YangChiayin/YangChiayin/README.md

 # 💫 About Me:
-I'm currently studying at Conestoga College
+🎓I'm currently studying at Conestoga College

 # 💻 Tech Stack: